CIBC: We’re Months Away From $2,000 Gold, $31 Silver

 Helen Geake, a PAS officer, expanded upon why the find is especially remarkable.
 The leopard coins are so rare that there are only three of them in public museums today.
 This is partly because gold coinage during the time never circulated among with vast majority of the public.
 At the time, one or two silver pennies were the equivalent of a day’s wage, and the most common coins in circulation were the halfpenny and farthing (1/4 penny).
 A single leopard represented about 36 silver pennies.

 She said that whoever owned the coins was a very wealthy person, as the two coins were worth $16,700 in today’s money.
-As for how the coins ended up buried, archeologists are uncertain whether this represents a deliberate stash or a simple lost purse.2021, gold price, silver price
+As for how the coins ended up buried, archeologists are uncertain whether this represents a deliberate stash or a simple lost purse.2021, Featured, gold price, silver price